 - 1 large Granny Smith apple

 - Preheat oven to 350 degrees F. Prepare a baking sheet by lining it with parchment or a Silpat pad.

 - Peel, core, and dice the apple into small pieces.
-Place into a small bowl and toss with the lemon juice; set aside.
+Place into a small bowl and toss with the lemon juice.

-- In the bowl of a mixer fitted with the paddle attachment, cream the butter and sugars until soft and light.
+- In a mixer, cream the butter and sugars until soft and light, about 3-4 minutes.

 - Add the egg and vanilla.
 Beat until well combined.

 - In a medium bowl, whisk together the flour, oats, baking powder, baking soda, cinnamon, nutmeg, and salt.

 - Add the dry ingredients to the butter mixture and beat until just blended.
 Mix in the apple.
 Using a cookie scoop, place dough onto prepared cookie sheets.

 - Bake for 10-13 minutes or until desired doneness.
 Cool for 5 minutes on baking sheet then transfer to wire rack to cool completely.

 This recipe was first published on 11/29/12.
 It has been updated on 3/10/22 in format and with pictures.